About Pre-Camp Programs

 Parents and supporters often ask: Why can’t you simply hire more counselors and create additional groups?
 Massachusetts regulations and ACA guidelines require that specific camper-to-counselor ratios be maintained and that enrollment not exceed the capacity limits of current facilities.

 Please review our Refund Policies.
-To change or cancel a registration, please email Wendy Rands at wrands@hale.education.
+To change or cancel a registration, please email info@hale.education or call 781-326-1770 and ask to speak to Julie Rooney.
+We’ll be happy to help!

 Pre-Camp Programs offer a week-long introduction to Hale Summer Camps.
 These are not required for participation, but are a fun, relaxing way to jump into summer and experience different parts of Hale before everyone arrives.